startersclan/docker-sourceservers/README.md

 ### Game versions & tags

 Both a new *clean* and *layered* image of a game are built on each available game update.
-Due to the immutable nature of Docker image layers, the files within a given image cannot be *updated* in the conventional sense of the word which assumes the possibility of *deletion* and so reclaimation of storage space.
+Due to the immutable nature of Docker image layers, the files within a given image cannot be *updated* in the conventional sense of the word which assumes the possibility of *deletion* and so reclamation of storage space.
 Instead, changes made to an image involve only *modification* with respect to its newest layer and are committed as incremental layer(s) to the image, thus ever only contributing to an increase in image size.

 By design, the `latest` tag of a game is as far as possible made to point to the game's newest *layered* image.
 By using the `latest` tag, *layered* images are used, circumventing the need to pull entire *clean* images for obtaining game updates.
 While *layered* images grow in size with increasing update layers, the `latest` tag is made to automatically reference the upcoming *clean* image of a game if its referenced *layered* image is found to have reached **1.75x** its initial size on an available game update.

 Clean images are tagged by `<version>`.
 Layered images are tagged by `<version>-layered`.